Houston vs Auburn Players to Watch - Second Round

 Auburn Players to Watch

-Jaylin Williams is averaging 11.1 points, 4.8 rebounds and 2.3 assists per contest, making 47.1% of his shots from the field and 36.1% from beyond the arc, with 1.2 triples per game.

-Allen Flanigan gets the Tigers 10.1 points, 4.8 rebounds and 1.5 assists per contest.
-He also puts up 0.8 steals and 0.2 blocked shots.
+Jaylin Williams gets the Tigers 11.1 points, 4.8 rebounds and 2.3 assists per contest.
+He also averages 1.1 steals and 0.8 blocked shots.

 Houston Top Performers (Last 10 Games)